Add custom page headers to a workbook

 Header contents

 You can add any element to a page header.
-Since one header can be used on multiple pages, this allows you to quickly add the same element to multiple pages.
+Because one header can be used on multiple pages, this allows you to present the same element across multiple pages.

 There are multiple ways to add an element to a header:

 • With the header selected, select an element in the Add element bar.
-If the default element size is smaller than the current header size, it appears inside the header automatically.
+The element appears inside the header.

 Manage multiple page headers